koliseoapi/help/content/about/legal.md

 ### Personal information

-Koliseo collects personal information (name and e-mail address) required for the normal operation of the site after the first successful sign-in.
+Koliseo collects the personal information necessary to perform our functions.
+You can read more about [our Privacy Policy]({{< ref "privacy.md" >}}), including our use of Cookies.

 When a User registers for an event, they are giving consent to provide their personal data to the organizer of such event, which may not be bound to treat your personal data in accordance with this Privacy Policy.
 Extrema Sistemas is not responsible for the actions of these Organizers with respect to their personal data.